 Questions?
 We have answers.

-Yes, this is just the beginning.
 We started by contacting a group of 100 institutions.
 We structured our outreach by starting with organizations that already met one of more of the following criteria:

 To make the full switch, you need to open a new account and close your old account(s).
 Set yourself a reminder to switch here.